YP-Learning/LetUs-C/src/Ch2-C-Instructions/H/README.md

 g.
 If value of an angle is input through the keyboard, write a program to print all its Trigmetric rations.
 [Solution](./g.c)

 h.
 Two numbers are input through the keyboard into two locations `C` and `D`.
 Write a program to interchange the contents of `C` and `D`.
 [Solution](./h.c)

+i.
+Consider a currency system in which there are notes of serven denominators, namely, Rs.
+1, Rs.
+2, Rs.
+5, Rs.
+10, Rs.50, Rs.
+100. if a sum of Rs.
+N is entered what will combine to give Rs N. [Solution](.i.c)